SFDigitalServices/webform/readme.md

 ```

 ### End to End Testing
-1. Navigate to the src/docker directory and spin up docker as normal
+1. Make sure docker is running as normal
+2. Navigate to src/tests/frontend
+3. Make sure codecept.conf.js puppeteer is pointed to your local environment
 ```
-        docker-compose up -d
+      Puppeteer: {
+        url: process.env.CODECEPT_URL || 'http://your_local_environment',
 ```
-2. Navigate to /src/tests/frontend
+4. Execute codeceptjs tests with npx (can append --steps flag to get more detailed information)
 ```
         npx codeceptjs run
 ```